But we’re factories that work more on whim than process. We’re undisciplined when it comes to preserving and sharing our memories and stories.

 We know that every person’s memories matter, but often, it takes the frailty of a loved one for us to feel some urgency about preserving their memories and stories.
 We wait until we see the inexorability of time’s march forward, before deciding to “write some of this down.”

-Perhaps we should be more like the factory.
+Perhaps we should be more like the mechanized memory factory.

-Legacy Republic’s Memory Factory doesn’t rank memories as it processes old media formats.
+Digitization plants don’t rank memories as it processes old media formats.
 They know each one matters.
-If the customer views their tapes, films, slides, photos, or albums as precious enough to preserve in digital form, Legacy Republic tracks them meticulously and scans them with care.
-Every one of their processes and computer systems are geared towards the security of media.
-Whether it’s a four-year old’s piano recital, a wedding, or the family dog, they want their customers to be able to relive those moments.
+Whether it’s a four-year old’s piano recital, a wedding, or the family dog, each customer expects to be able to relive those moments.